mehdihadeli/vertical-slice-api-template/readme.md

 ## Features

-- ✅ Using `Vertical Slice Architecture` as a high level architecture
+- ✅ Using `Vertical Slice Architecture` as a high-level architecture
 - ✅ Using `CQRS Pattern` on top of `MediatR` library
+- ✅ Using `Mapperly` source generator for the mappings
 - ✅ Using `Minimal APIs` for handling requests
 - ✅ Using `Fluent Validation` and a [Validation Pipeline Behaviour](./src/BuildingBlocks/BuildingBlocks.Validation/RequestValidationBehavior.cs) on top of MediatR
 - ✅ Using `Postgres` On Top of EfCore